Hongkong Post e-Cert

 (including e-Cert (Personal) on Smart ID Card)

-A Subscriber may submit a certificate revocation request of his/her e-Cert and Bank-Cert to Hongkong Post by fax, lettermail, email or in-person to revoke his / her certificate at any time for any reason.
+A Subscriber may submit a certificate revocation request of his/her e-Cert to Hongkong Post by fax, lettermail, email or in-person to revoke his / her certificate at any time for any reason.

 Hongkong Post CA may revoke a certificate whenever it: -